wexi/amforth-shadow/doc/source/TG/recipes/Forward.rst

    forward: foo
    : bar foo ;

-One solution for this task uses :ref:`Defer`.
+One solution for this task is :ref:`Defer`.

 .. code-block:: forth